khanmr/yorkuniveristy-blockchain/supplychain/README.md

 ### Summary

-In this project, we will be create a smart contract for an online store.
+In this project, we will create a smart contract for an online store.

 The owner can: